Solana accounts

 })

-Kit tends to be a lot more verbose, but its usually expected you would combine these individual functions into your own more familiar utility functions.
+Kit tends to be a lot more verbose than its predecessor, but its usually expected you would combine these individual functions into your own more familiar utility functions.

 There is no required structure for the account data, it is just an array of bytes of a specific size.